-"Brands and ecommerce companies enabling and empowering customers through personalized experiences in 2019 are in a prime position and setting themselves up for long-term success.
+"Brands and ecommerce companies enabling and empowering customers through personalised experiences in 2019 are in a prime position and setting themselves up for long-term success.
 "People today are looking for products that reflect their personality or help them to build their own different identity.
-So it could be a great point of difference for companies who provide expansive personal experiences in terms of customized products, language, curated suggestions and stories."
+So it could be a great point of difference for companies who provide expansive personal experiences in terms of customised products, language, curated suggestions and stories."

 ~ Saud Ibrahim Digital Marketing Manager, The Jacket Maker

 Gartner even predicts a 15% profit boost by 2020 for those who successfully adopt ecommerce personalisation.
 Typical data areas to track include:

 - Items currently in or previously added to shopping cart.

 - Search queries on your site.